THE REALITY BEHIND (SOME) AUDITIONS

 Could we do it?

 Could she manage to learn the 11 pages, tape, edit, submit it, and keep up with dance commitments?
 And find a coach to work with in a day's notice?
-This was one to call in an acting coach.
-Not just any coach, but the right coach since there was serious, emotional scene with dialogue between a father and daughter.
+This was one to call in an acting coach—not just any coach, but the right coach since there was serious, emotional scenes with dialogue between a father and daughter.

 A PORCH, A PILLOW, and A CONCRETE FLOOR.

 Michaela managed to learn the lines that day.
-Friends in the acing community read with her and help her prepare.
-After the morning of script study, then three hours of dance, followed by the help of Dad's friends that later that night...when ten o'clock hit--that was it.
-Sound asleep on the concrete porch floor.
+Friends in the acting community read with her and helped her prepare.
+After a morning of script study, then three hours of dance, followed by the help of Dad's friends that later that night...when ten o'clock hit--she feel sound asleep on the concrete porch floor.

-The next day, Michaela's acting coach was able to work through all the emotional scenes with her.
-We had one hour to tape 11 pages.
+The next day, (luckily!)
+Michaela's acting coach, Larry, was able to work through all the emotional scenes with her.
+They had one hour to tape 11 pages.
+(A typical audition has 3-5 pages).
 They did it.
+So thankful that he opened his schedule on a Sunday evening in order to help with this audition...on such short notice!

 ALL THE WORK AND NO GUARANTEE